atpage/mediachecker/README.md

     f = AVFile('some_file_to_check.mp4')
     file_is_good = f.is_good()

 By default, we only scan the first audio track of the file.
 This should be relatively fast.
-Alternately, you can do:
+Alternatively, you can do:

     file_is_good = f.is_good(method='full')